fmidev/aviation-message-archiver/src/doc/README.md

 route is a similar property, but it has no internal semantics.
 However, it is mapped in the configuration for consistency with other similar properties.

-Following mappings must exist under `production-line` application configuration property:
+The following mappings must exist under `production-line` application configuration property:

 * `route-ids`: Map route name, preferably same as database column `avidb_message_routes.name`, to database column `avidb_message_routes.route_id`.